 Change Agents can be managers, employees or external consultants hired to facilitate change initiatives.
 Of course, internal Change Agents have the advantage of being familiar with an organisation’s history, operations, and people, while external Change Agents can provide a fresh perspective without the influence of a firm’s traditions and culture.

-The Role of a Change Agent
+The Role and Responsibilities of a Change Agent

 When an organisation wants to make a change happen there are two perspectives it should be interested in: